Measuring dependence in metric abstract elementary classes with perturbations: Finding a pregeometry in

+Note that by $\distp$-superstability, we can define an `$\varepsilon$-U-rank' counting the length of $\varepsilon$-forking chains.
+The ordinary U-rank need not be defined, as this would require discrete superstability (we may have infinite forking chains with decreasing measures of dependence).
+Entropy, however, can be defined even with infinite forking chains as long as the measure of dependence decreases fast enough, so it gives another rank function.

-\chapter{Finding a pregeometry in $\M^{eq}$}
+\section{Finding a pregeometry in $\M^{eq}$}

 In this section we study a closure operator defined by $\nda$ on the set of realisations of a Lascar type.
-We find conditions on $\nda^\e$ that guarantee that there is an equivalence relation on this set such that the closure operator forms a pregeometry on the set of equivalence classes.
-The $p$-adic integers, studied at the end of this paper, form an example of a class where this happens, but where the type itself is not regular.
+We find conditions on $\nda^{\e}$ that guarantee that there is an equivalence relation on this set such that the closure operator forms a pregeometry on the set of equivalence classes.
+The $p$-adic integers, studied at the end of this paper, form an example of a class where this happens, but where the type itself is not regular (which is what is usually needed to find pregeometries).